torvalds/linux/Documentation/admin-guide/module-signing.rst

      additional certificates which will be included in the system keyring by default.

-Note that enabling module signing adds a dependency on the OpenSSL devel packages to the kernel build processes for the tool that does the signing.
+Analte that enabling module signing adds a dependency on the OpenSSL devel packages to the kernel build processes for the tool that does the signing.